martins-ngene/task-management-dashboard/README.md

 ## Application Design Choices

 Building applications transcends making it work on your machine.
 There are three most widely used operating systems and your application should work on them.
-Also, different users prefer different browsers and different browsers have different engines that compile JavaScript like Chrome uses the V8 engine and FireFox uses Spider Monkey.
-With these in mind, I have chosen specific tools to ensure the least possible amount of compatibility issues while aimimg for zero.
+Also, different users prefer different browsers and different browsers have different engines that interpret JavaScript Chrome uses the V8 engine and FireFox uses Spider Monkey.
+With these in mind, I have chosen specific tools to ensure the least possible compatibility issues while aiming for zero.

-For the technologies I used Next.js with JavaScript and Tailwind CSS for styling.
-I utilized Next.js as a fullstack framework to build both my user interface as a single page application (SPA) and API endpoints.
-Postgresql and Prisma seamlessly integrates with Next.js ensuring together with Next-Auth for authentication that the tables are properly related and users are well authorized.
-For the application state I resulted to localStorage for a smooth user experience.
-Endpoints where consumed with React Query for caching and to avoid stale data.
+I used Next.js with JavaScript and Tailwind CSS for styling the technologies.
+I utilized Next.js as a full-stack framework to build my user interface as a single-page application (SPA) and API endpoints.
+Postgresql and Prisma seamlessly integrate with Next.js ensuring together with Next-Auth for authentication that the tables are properly related and users are well authorized.
+For the application state, I resulted in localStorage for a smooth user experience.
+Endpoints were consumed with React Query for caching and to avoid stale data.

 ## Getting Started